 a Hong Kong resident and whose body or cremated ashes was / were interred or kept in a Hong Kong private cemetery or private columbarium;

-cremated ashes temporarily kept in temporary storage facilities of Food and Environmental Hygiene Department; or
+- cremated ashes temporarily kept in temporary storage facilities of Food and Environmental Hygiene Department;

 keeping of abortuses in the facility for keeping of abortuses of Food and Environmental Hygiene Department.